 - Report unusual or suspect insects immediately to the UAF Cooperative Extension Service

 Public and private parks in Alaska often have their own firewood rules or restrictions.
-Some Alaska State Parks sell firewood onsite, otherwise, you may collect dead and downed wood within the parks.
+Some Alaska State Parks sell firewood onsite, otherwise, you should bring local firewood or collect dead and downed wood within the parks.
 Authorities at Denali and Glacier Bay national parks encourage visitors to use the firewood that is available for purchase at their campgrounds.
 Also, the Kenai NWR recommends camp stoves over campfires but allows for the collection of dead and downed wood on-site.
 Be sure to find out the rules at your destination before bringing firewood; when in doubt, buy it where you burn it.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.